A unique experience for each user

 We designed and engineered an interactive electromechanical machine that generates

 sound by integrating machine elements, sound design and technology.

-We used tools such as brainstorming sessions, mood boards and idea generation to uncover our creative sides and maximise the concept exploration.
+We used tools such as brainstorming, benchmarking, and mood boards to generate ideas, uncover our creative sides, and widen the concept exploration.

-We quickly discovered that we wanted to create a fun installation the user would interact with.
+We wanted to create a fun and interactive installation.
 Our vision became to combine computing, electronics, and mechanics to give each user a unique experience and different outputs from time to time.

-We chose to document our design process by filming our work from the early prototyping stages all the way to the final design.
+We chose to document our design process by filming our work from the early prototyping stages to the final design.

-The mechanisms were first prototyped in low-fidelity, using cardboard, plywood and string.
-Basic CADs where then created, and SolidWorks motion studies was used to define their dimensions.
+The mechanisms were first prototyped low-fidelity, using cardboard, plywood and string.
+Basic CADs were then created, and SolidWorks motion studies was used to define their dimensions.
 Parts and links were laser cut and iterated, before the final mechanisms were assembled.

 Circuits for the solenoids were constructed, including a diode to eliminate flyback and a transistor to separate the solenoid power supply from the RPi.
 These components were selected dependent on what was available and best suited to the voltage required by the solenoids.
 The diagrams below show the various circuit used to control the bass drum, the snare drum and the cymbal.